ctwoolsey/ember-paper-react/README.md

 While options and groupings can all be set through passed arguments, it is possible if desired to customize the grouping headers or options.
 By using ```<:groupHeaders>``` or ```<:options>``` those sections may be customized.
 Each customization must be wrapped within a ```<li>``` element.

+<u><b>Note:</b>This is currently a work in progress and will not work except for static lists.
+Autocomplete filters the results and they will not match the custom display.</u>
 ```angular2html
 <RPaperAutocomplete @options={{this.filmOptions}} @label="Films" @value={{this.selectedFilm}}
 @onChange={{this.onChangeHandler}} @getOptionLabel={{this.movieOptionLabel}} @groupBy={{this.movieGrouping}}>